609.26 Depriving another of custodial or parental rights.

 (2) the person reasonably believed the action taken was necessary to protect the person taking the action from physical or sexual assault;

-(3) the action taken is consented to by the parent, stepparent, or legal custodian seeking prosecution, but consent to custody or specific parenting time is not consent to the action of failing to return or concealing a minor child; or
+(3) the action taken is consented to by the parent, stepparent, or legal custodian seeking prosecution, but consent to custody or specific visitation is not consent to the action of failing to return or concealing a minor child; or

 (4) the action taken is otherwise authorized by a court order issued prior to the violation of subdivision 1.